 The gut microbiome, a collection of trillions of mostly bacterial microorganisms, is increasingly being recognised as an integral part of the body.
 More is being revealed about this once forgotten organ, particularly in relation to the interplay between the gut and health.
-This fascinating introductory session will look at what we know about the microbiome.
+This fascinating session will look at what we know about the microbiome.
 Includes:

 How is the gut microbiome connected to health?

 What role does it play in gastrointestinal disease?

 9:00AM Commencement of Day Two

 Bowel dysfunction can be caused by a range of reasons.
 Injury or damage following surgery or inflammatory bowel diseases such as Crohn’s disease or ulcerative colitis can all affect bowel health.
 Regardless of the cause, symptoms are often very distressing and may include pain, nausea, vomiting, faecal incontinence and constipation.
 This session looks at: